[Turtle] Python Turtle Clash Race

 Import each library.

-The random time is just for making the turtle
+The `random time` setting is just for the effect of making the turtles move randomly

-wait a little after placing it, so it's fine if you don't add it.
+by making them wait a little after being placed, so it's okay if you don't use it.

 from turtle import * from random import randint import time

-Honestly, this is the only part you need to worry about.
+Honestly, this is the only thing to worry about.

-Starting from 0, repeat with for until 10 lines are drawn as the racetrack.
+Starting from 0, we repeat the process using a for loop until 10 lines are drawn to represent the race track.

 for step in range(11): write(step, align='center') speed(80) right(90) forward(10) pendown() forward(150) penup() backward(160) left(90) forward(20)